Counseling and Counselor Education, Ph.D.

 |CED 777B||Seminar in Counseling||3|

 |Select one three-course sequence (9 credits) from the following:||9|

 and Multivariate Analysis

 |Advanced Statistics in the Behavioral and Biological Sciences I|

 and Advanced Statistics in the Behavioral and Biological Sciences II

 |Select four courses (12 credits) in the Social and Behavioral Sciences 4||12|

 |Dissertation (12 credits)|

-Students may enroll in additional semesters of teaching (CED 757 Internship in University Teaching in Counseling ) and supervision (CED 781C Clinical Supervision and CED 781D Clinical Supervision ), assuming successful experience in prior semesters.
+A minimum of 10 credits is required; additional credits are based on admissions, successful completion of CED 779, and students' electing to enroll in more than one semester of clinical supervision and/or teaching internship.
+Students may enroll in additional semesters of teaching (CED 757) and supervision (CED 781C Clinical Supervision Internship and CED 781D Clinical Supervision Internship), assuming successful experience in prior semesters.

 Required for students who enroll in the Ph.D. program directly from their master's degree.
 May be required for other students based on their CED 779 work.